 Fort Worth's Historic Farrington Field

-Fort Worth's Historic Farrington Field has been a Fort Worth Independent School District icon since it’s construction in 1939.
-Thousands of Fort Worth natives have come to the stadium to play football, soccer, run track at the stadium.
+Fort Worth's Historic Farrington Field has been the primary football stadium in FWISD icon since it’s construction in 1939.
+Thousands of people have come to the stadium to play football, soccer, run track at the stadium.
 It has been more than just a sports arena and has put many others in the spotlight.
 From athletes to homecoming courts and cheerleaders to marching bands, it has been a place where people from all segments of our community, and all walks of life, have come together to show pride in their schools, families, and friends.
 The stadium’s cold bleachers and warm lights have witnessed hundreds of sporting contests at their purest form, at the amateur level, played by our city’s sons and daughters.
 For the last 80 years, and from generation to generation, bitter rivalries have been renewed each fall on Friday nights at Farrington Field.
 The article below outlines my thoughts on our stadium.

 Let the People Vote on Farrington Field